1. What is FUSION?

 Instructors and faculty members are eligible to apply and a letter of support from your department head is not required.

-We will evaluate projects based on their alignment with the following criteria:
+We will evaluate projects based on the following criteria:

 One of the aims of the FUSION project is to build awareness and capacity around skills development at Carleton.
 To support this aspect, all FUSION Skills Development Fund recipients are expected to share back the results of their project with the Carleton teaching and learning community.
 You will be expected to:

-• Complete a short questionnaire about your experience with FUSION.
-This will be synthesized into a vignette case study to be posted on the new FUSION website.
-You will have the opportunity to review content prior to posting.
+• Complete a case report about your experience with FUSION using a provided template.
+This will be synthesized into a vignette case study to be posted on FUSION’s website.
+You will have the opportunity to review the content prior to posting.

 • Participate in the FUSION community of practice meetings during the initiative.
-Three one-hour meetings will be held in the spring/summer and fall terms and you will be expected to attend two of these meetings.
+Two one-hour meetings will be held in the winter term, and you will be expected to attend one of these online meetings.

 Application Deadline